gvwilson/thirdbit/src/fiction/makers-return/index.md

 Special Blazes snarled.

 "On it!"
-Nash aimed his pitchfork at the lead bot and fired.
+Nash aimed his pitchfork at the first bot.
-The air crackled as lightning sliced the air and struck its target.
+Lightning crackled through the air and struck its target.

 "Stop!
 Stop shooting, you idiot!"
 Mayor Lupus shouted as Nash fired a second time.
-She grabbed his shoulder and tried to pull him away from the pitchfork gun, only for him to knock her to the ground.
+She grabbed his arm and tried to pull him away from the pitchfork gun, only for him to knock her to the ground.

 *Thump!*
 The crocodile hissed with rage as a net tangled around him, sending him to the ground beside the mayor.
-"Whoops," Gumption said coolly.
+"Sorry," Bravo said brightly.
+"My hand slipped."

-"Everybody just *stop*!"
-Special Blazes bellowed.
+"Everybody just *stop!*" Special Blazes bellowed.
 A moment later the hatch on the small craft closed with a clang behind the two retreating bots.

 Mayor Lupus rounded on the two Operators.
 "I said nobody does anything 'til *I say so*!"
-Her fury was as white-hot as the lightning Nash had fired at the bots.
+Her fury crackled like the lightning from Nash's gun.

-Special Blazes stepped between her and Nash.
+Special Blazes bared his fangs.
 "Those were war machines.
 Do you understand?
 Keeping you safe from bots like that is our whole job!"